Ask a doctor about a prescription for MEROPENEM KERN PHARMA 1000 mg POWDER FOR INJECTABLE SOLUTION AND FOR INFUSION

 Pregnancy and breastfeeding

-It is essential to inform your doctor if you are breastfeeding or plan to breastfeed before receiving treatment with meropenem.
-A small amount of this medication may pass into breast milk.
-Therefore, your doctor will decide whether to use meropenem during breastfeeding.
+It is important that you inform your doctor if you are breastfeeding or plan to breastfeed before receiving treatment with meropenem.
+A small amount of this medicine may pass into breast milk.
+Therefore, your doctor will decide whether you should use meropenem during breastfeeding.

 Meropenem Kern Pharma contains sodium